Brazilian Grand Prix: Return to a new Interlagos (1990–2019, 2021–present)

-The first race at the new Interlagos in 1990 was won by Alain Prost, who won his 40th career race (the most ever at that point in time) and his 6th Brazilian Grand Prix.
+The first race at the new Interlagos in 1990 was won by Alain Prost, who won his 40th career race (the most ever at that point in time) and his sixth Brazilian Grand Prix.
 It wasn't a popular win, as the events of the previous year's Japanese Grand Prix were still fresh in the minds of many Brazilians: Prost was seen as having been given the Drivers' title by FIA president Jean-Marie Balestre at Senna's expense after Senna was disqualified from that race in Japan.
-The Brazilian, a home favorite, finished 3rd in Brazil after leading much of the race but then hitting his backmarker ex-teammate Satoru Nakajima in a Tyrrell.
+The Brazilian, a home favorite, finished third in Brazil after leading much of the race but then hitting his backmarker ex-teammate Satoru Nakajima in a Tyrrell.
 1991 saw the patriotic Senna emotionally win his first Brazilian Grand Prix.
-His McLaren's manual gearbox was losing gears quickly and close to the end, he only had 6th gear left.
+His McLaren's manual gearbox was losing gears quickly and close to the end, he only had sixth gear left.
 This made the car much more difficult and physically demanding to drive, but he still eventually won holding off Williams driver Riccardo Patrese.
 His exhaustion was so high that had to be extricated from his car.
 1992 saw Mansell dominate the weekend and the rest of the season.
 1993 was a race of variables; it began to rain heavily early into the race and Prost, now driving a Williams, had a rare accident on the main straight and retired.
 Senna went on to win in a McLaren from Prost's teammate Damon Hill.
 1994 saw Senna, now driving for Williams, spin his recalcitrant car going through Juncao late into the race.
-He was running in 2nd, trying to catch German Michael Schumacher, who went on to win.
+He was running in second, trying to catch German Michael Schumacher, who went on to win.
 Senna would lose his life in an accident at the San Marino Grand Prix later in the year.
-1995 was a very controversial race that initially had race winner Schumacher and Briton David Coulthard's cars excluded for apparently using illegal fuel during the race, but then reinstated.
-1996 saw Damon Hill win his first of 8 races that season.
-1997 saw an accident at the start that involved 4 cars, and Canadian Jacques Villeneuve went off the course at the first corner; the race was stopped and restarted, and Villeneuve jumped into the spare car and won the race.
-1998 saw a controversy surrounding McLaren – Ferrari had protested about their braking system, and it was then banned from the Brazilian Grand Prix, although it had been approved 4 times by FIA technical delegate Charlie Whiting.
+1995 was a very controversial race that initially had the cars of race winner Michael Schumacher and Britain's David Coulthard excluded for apparently using illegal fuel during the race, but then reinstated.
+1996 saw Damon Hill win the second race of his championship-winning season.
+1997 saw an accident at the start that involved four cars, and Canadian Jacques Villeneuve went off the course at the first corner; the race was stopped and restarted, and Villeneuve jumped into the spare car and won the race.
+1998 saw a controversy surrounding McLaren – Ferrari had protested about their braking system, and it was then banned from the Brazilian Grand Prix, although it had been approved four times by FIA technical delegate Charlie Whiting.
 It didn't matter much: Finnish McLaren driver Mika Häkkinen won the race anyway.
 1999 saw local Rubens Barrichello lead for some time until the engine in his car failed, and Hakkinen won again.
+In 2000, Barrichello had joined Ferrari and was running second behind his team mate Schumacher (who won at the circuit for the third time) before retiring with a hydraulic failure.